saLeox/Distributed-Scheduled-Job/README.md

 		    <version>3.0.0-RC1</version>
 		</dependency>

 Please notice the version of curator, which is the high level API of Zookeeper.
-To make it align with v3.x elastic-job, the version should be over 5.x.
+To make it align with v3.x elastic-job, the version of curator should be over 5.x.
+And the version of Zookeeper should be also higher than 3.5.x.

 	<dependencyManagement>
 		<dependencies>